State AG Council of Advisors

 From 1998 to 2016, Bob served as an adjunct professor of law at Vanderbilt Law School teaching Campaign Finance and Elections.
 He is a Fellow of the American Bar Foundation, Tennessee Bar Foundation, and Nashville Bar Foundation.
 Prior to entering private practice, he served as a law clerk for The Honorable Louis F. Oberdorfer of the U.S. District Court for the District of Columbia.
 Bob holds a bachelor's degree from Princeton University and a law degree from Yale Law School, where he was managing editor of the Yale Law Journal.

-Terri Gerstein is the Director of the Project on State and Local Enforcement at the Harvard Law School Labor and Worklife Program and a Senior Fellow at the Economic Policy Institute.
-She was recently an Open Society Foundations Leadership in Government Fellow.
-Previously, she worked for over 17 years enforcing labor laws in New York State, including as the Labor Bureau Chief for the New York State Attorney General’s Office, and as a Deputy Commissioner in the New York State Department of Labor.
+Terri Gerstein is the Director of the NYU Wagner Labor Initiative at the NYU Robert F. Wagner Graduate School of Public Service.
+She was recently the Director of the Project on State and Local Enforcement at the Harvard Law School Center for Labor & a Just Economy, and was a Senior Fellow at the Economic Policy Institute.
+Previously, she was an Open Society Foundations Leadership in Government Fellow, and worked for over 17 years enforcing labor laws in New York State, including as the Labor Bureau Chief for the New York State Attorney General’s Office, and as a Deputy Commissioner in the New York State Department of Labor.
 Before her government service, Terri was a nonprofit lawyer in Miami, Florida, where she represented immigrant workers and also co-hosted a Spanish language radio show on workers’ rights.

 Her work has appeared in publications including The New York Times, The Washington Post, Slate, The Nation, The Guardian, The Hill, The American Prospect, The National Law Journal, Route Fifty, and the Daily News, among others.
 She has also appeared on Democracy Now, Univision and Telemundo.
 She’s a graduate of Harvard College and Harvard Law School and lives in Brooklyn, New York.